sind9ood/summary/README.md

 - Additionally, collected general questions (outside the domain) and included them in the training dataset
 - The test dataset was created by collecting historical user queries for each intent and annotating them based on reviews by domain experts

+## Iterative Learning by Active LLM Annotation (Experiments)
+- Improve default NLU (simple intent classifier) though active annotation by LLM
+- Identify clean/noisy samples from the classifier trained with new annotated dataset and try improving improving the model with clean set in the next step

+## Active Learning Framework (for Entertainment Platforms)
+- Implemented a feedback loop that detects negative user interactions (e.g. repetition of same queries, exit key press) by checking patterns and uses this information to drive improvements
+- Used the tool Snorkel to utilized the concept of weak supervision (Labeling functions)
+- Created a complete data pipeline that reads all log data, identifies negative interactions using a weak supervision model, and enables monitoring of the entire process

+## Active Learning Framework Extension
+- Tried query rewriting technique to reduce negative interactions by utilizing co-occurence graph (Based on HMM theory)
+- Increased the performance of re-writing by merging the knowledge of entities (programs) maintained in programs DB
+- Developed a module that predicts the correct transcript and the target program directly from phonemes, bypassing numerous transcript errors in speech recognition.